IgorMuzyka/Pajamas/article.md

 - Currently does not support building for iOS, watchOs or tvOS (this one is pretty much enough to discourage anyone not interested in Swift on the backend from using SPM).
 - Commands to use SPM is a bit verbose unlike the new iPhone names.

+## Developing Command Line Interface application in Swift

+### What is CLI?

+Command line interface (CLI) is a text-based interface that is used to operate software and operating systems while allowing the user to respond to visual prompts by typing single commands into the interface and receiving a reply in the same way.

+CLI is quite different from the graphical user interface (GUI) that is presently being used in the latest operating systems.

+### Why develop CLI applications?

 ### Testing on linux